timsuchanek/lycheeJS/README.md

 lycheeJS and Sorbet can also be integrated with your root server.

-- If you want to have full-blown daemon integration, you can do so by running the install.js script.
-The profile parameter is equivalent to the profiles located in the */sorbet/profile/* folder.
-This also includes daily automatic pulls if your lycheeJS folder is a git repository.
+- If you want to have full-blown daemon and daily automatic update integration, you can do so by running the install.js script.
+The profile parameter is equivalent to the available profiles in *~/lycheeJS/sorbet/profile/<profile.json>*.

 ```bash
 user@box:~$          cd ~/lycheeJS;
 user@box:~/lycheeJS$ sudo ./tool/ubuntu/install.js --profile=localhost.json;
 ```

-- If you want **no daemon integration**, you can alternatively add your own script to the *package.json/scripts* section.
+- If you want no daemon integration, you can alternatively add your own script to the **~/lycheeJS/package.json**/*scripts* section.
 Take a look at the *localhost* or *lycheejs.org* example.

 ```bash